luismaecker/DeepTrees_fork/README.md

 DeepTrees is a end-to-end library for tree crown semantic and instance segmentation, as well as analysis in remote sensing imagery.
 It provides a modular and flexible framework based on PyTorch for training, active-learning and deploying deep learning models for tree crown semantic and instance segmentation.
 The library is designed to be easy to use and extendable, with a focus on reproducibility and scalability.
 It includes a variety of pre-trained models, datasets, and tree allometrical metrics to help you understand tree crown dynamics.

 Read more about this work and find tutorials on: [https://deeptrees.de](https://deeptrees.de).
-The DeepTrees project funded by the Helmholtz Centre for Environmental Research -- UFZ, in collaboration with Helmholtz AI.
+The DeepTrees project is funded by the Helmholtz Centre for Environmental Research -- UFZ, in collaboration with Helmholtz AI.

 ## Installation